PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 This recipe uses the code from our previous recipe `Deploying a Container to Kubernetes`, this is available in the accompanying source under `source/Deploying_Container_Kubernetes`.

 For this recipe we need to create a Gitub repository for our code.
-If you don't have a Github account head over to http://github.com and create one.
+If we don't have a Github account head over to http://github.com and create one.
 Next create a repository called `micro`.
 We will add code to this during the recipe.

 ### How to do it
 Our build pipeline is going to consist of the following steps: